 The installer uses the Mac Terminal application, and leaves Terminal open at the conclusion of installation; you will probably want to quit Terminal once the installer has finished.

 I’ll try to do a Windows version of an installer soon.
-(Beta version just released! see the indesign-script-installer ReadMe.)
-Until I do, use Method A or Method B or Method C to install.
+(Beta version just released!
+But see the indesign-script-installer ReadMe.)
+Until I do, use Installation Method A (drag-the-IDImposer-folder into the Scripts Panel folder.)

 Open the InDesign document that you want to impose.
 Then, double-click the IDImposer .jsxbin file, in the User folder in the InDesign ‘Window > Utilities > Scripts’ panel.